Coursework toward Program of Study (CPOS) Requirements

 Officially Declare Your Major:

-Courses can only be determined to be eligible based on the officially declared major, minor, or concentration as noted in your student record on census day.
+Courses can only be determined to be eligible based on the officially declared major, or concentration as noted in your student record on census day.
 Changes cannot be made retroactively, and most changes will not be approved once a determination is made that a course is not financial aid eligible.

 Assumptions About Financial Aid Awards: